HIGHER EDUCATION EMERGENCY RELIEF FUNDING

 Beginning June 1, 2020, KVCC will disburse funds from the CARES Act under Section 18004(a)(1) with 1,171 students at KVCC eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965 and thus eligible to receive emergency financial aid grants to students under Section 18004(a)(1) of the CARES Act.

-Students will be notified of the availability of emergency finds through the College’s email, the Student APP and also via text message.
+Students will be notified of the availability of emergency funds through the College’s email, and the Student App (KVApp).

 Frequently Asked Questions:What is the CARES Act and where did the funding for the emergency grants come from?